yivvm/Project-HTML-National-Parks/README.md

 # Project-HTML-CSS-National-Parks-Gallery-AND-My-Resume
 SBA 307 - HTML and CSS

-## I created <str>Four</str> webpages:
+## I created <str>four</str> webpages:
 1. resume.html and resume.css
 2. myphotos.html
 3. np-info.html and np-info.css
 4. yellowstone.html

-Here are the locations for the HTML and CSS requirements as instructed.
+Here are the list of accomplishments for the HTML and CSS requirements as instructed.
 ## HTML Requirements
 ```s
 ├── Have at least three pages.